When to Walk Away From a Relationship: 10 Clear Signs

 Conclusion: Loving Yourself Enough to Walk Away

 Deciding to leave a relationship — especially one you’ve invested time, emotion, and hope into — is incredibly painful.
+Many people also begin reflecting on deeper emotional healing and may even ask how long does it take for therapy to work when trying to process the pain of a difficult relationship decision.
 But sometimes, loving yourself means making the hardest choice.

 Remember: